wlw-benjaminbraendli/Server_observer/README.md

 The website uses [smoothie Charts](http://www.smoothiecharts.org).
 The javascript-file is included in this project, to reduce the amount of downloads.

 The website has different charts.
+You can switch between the following types:
 - CPU usage
 - RAM usage
 - Network